 And lastly, luxury lovers are equally going to get their share when in Valladolid.
 A row of hotels designated for the upper class boasts such mansions as Le Muuch Hotel, Hotel Zentik Project & Saline Caves.
 Here rustic style merges with genuine bliss.

 I hope all the above Valladolid Mexico tips were useful for your upcoming Yucatan trip.
 In total I spent over 2 months exploring the peninsula, see here my Yucatan itinerary.
-It basically touches all the cool places to visit in Yucatan as well as many day trips from Cancun, Playa del Carmen and Tulum, like Selvatica Zip Lining, Tulum and Coba Tour, a Puerto Morelos travel blog and much more.
+It basically touched down at all the cool places to visit in Yucatan as well as many day trips from Cancun, Playa del Carmen and Tulum, like Selvatica Zip Lining, Tulum and Coba Tour, a Puerto Morelos travel blog and much more.
 Also recommended places to vist are of course Isla Holbox and Isla Mujeres.

 Safe travels and enjoy Yucatan!